Measurement of Snowpack Density, Grain Size, and Black Carbon Concentration Using Time-domain Diffuse Optics: Methods

 We can thus define a three-dimensional search area that contains all feasible values of $\beta$, $\gamma$, and $\delta$.
 The feasible range for $\delta$ is tightly constrained to $\left( \dfrac{3\gamma}{2c_0} \right)^2 < \delta < \left( \dfrac{3n_{ice}\gamma}{2c_0} \right)^2$, which allows for a coarse fit to be obtained using an effectively two-dimensional search.

 We perform a sequence of nested searches---we first obtain a coarse fit, then define a small search range around the fitted parameters and repeat the search using a smaller grid cell size.
 This procedure is iterated until a fit with the desired precision is obtained.
 Our fitting algorithm was implemented in MATLAB on a Lenovo Thinkpad T590 laptop with 16GB of RAM.
 Run time per fit was typically 56 seconds for 640 nm histograms, and 19 seconds for 905 nm histograms (which had fewer timing bins).
 Curve fits obtained using our algorithm are shown in Fig.~\ref{fig:algo}.
 We estimated the uncertainty in the retrieved values of $\beta$, $\gamma$, and $\delta$ by computing the inverse of the Hessian of the loss function at the estimated minimum, and then taking the diagonal terms.
+These terms approximate the variances in parameter fits when the loss function is approximately Gaussian near the minimum \citep{bevington1992}.